spruceid/siwe-py/README.md

 except siwe.InvalidSignature:
     print("Authentication attempt rejected.")

-# Message has been validated.
+# Message has been verified.
 Authentication complete.
 Continue with authorization/other.
 ```

 ## TODOs